-The therapist implements the treatment using a variety of ABA techniques and strategies, some of which may also be initiated by the child.
+The therapist implements the treatment using a variety of Applied Behavior Analysis techniques and strategies, some of which may also be initiated by the child.

 Throughout the treatment, the therapist regularly measures the child’s progress.
 Evaluations are done every few months to help determine whether any adjustments are necessary.
 As the child progresses, the number of weekly hours of therapy can be increased or reduced as needed.

-In the following section, we explain how you will know when it’s time to discontinue ABA therapy for your child.
+In the following section, we explain how you will know when it’s time to discontinue ABA therapy for your child with autism spectrum disorder.

 When Should One Stop ABA Therapy?